-- Keep my Legend of the Five Rings collection up-to-date: The only thing I’m missing is the 4th edition limited Dragon clan book.
+- Keep my Legend of the Five Rings collection up-to-date for regular releases and try to find the missing limited books.

 - Complete my Fading Suns collection: The deckplans are readily available.
-The Shards I’ll have to see where to pick those up.
+Pick up Shards and FASA rulebook version at FASA site.

 - Midterm goals